 THE SOURCE FOR SCIENCE AND READING INSPIRATION

-The leaves are changing colors here in Iowa and pumpkin-spiced everything has exploded in town – seriously, in my house we have pumpkin scented hand soap!
+The leaves are changing colors here in Iowa and pumpkin-spiced everything has exploded in town – seriously, in my house we even have pumpkin scented hand soap.
 If you are anything like me as a teacher, I flipped the calendar to October and began looking for ways to sprinkle Halloween themes into my teaching to delight my students – and let’s face it – it is fun to let our spooky creative vibes flow!

 BATS